Blue Star Contemporary: Off-site art exhibitions

-Art in the Garden is an ongoing partnership between Blue Star Contemporary and the San Antonio Botanical Garden.
+Art in the Garden is an ongoing partnership between Contemporary at Blue Star and the San Antonio Botanical Garden.
 Each year, an artist is selected and commissioned to create a site-specific work in the garden.

 Blue Star Contemporary has also partnered with the City of San Antonio's Department of Arts and Culture's Public Art San Antonio division (PASA) to commission Plexus c18 at the San Antonio International Airport.